-- Heat 1/4 cup oil over medium heat.
+Heat ¼ cup oil in a large skillet over medium-high heat.

-- When the oil is hot, place the chops in the frying pan and allow it to cook for 4-5 minutes.
+When the oil is hot, place the chops in the frying pan and allow it to cook for 4-5 minutes.
 Fry in batches if you have a small skillet.

-- Turn the pork to cook on the other side and cook an additional 4-5 minutes or until the internal temperature of the pork reaches 145 degrees Fahrenheit.
+Turn the pork to cook on the other side and cook an additional 4-5 minutes or until the internal temperature of the pork reaches 145 degrees Fahrenheit.
 Repeat with remaining pork chops.